ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 Before I could do anything with the lyrics I needed to clean them up, which involved converting words to lowercase, removing punctuation and stopwords, and correcting some slang terminology.
 I needed to get lyrics into feature space like the mood features collected from before.
 Using the song lyrics only I trained a neural network with a single hidden layer called Song2vec.
 This single hidden layer puts all of the songs into feature space based on lyrics.

-## Making the Playlist from the Feature Space
+## Making the Playlist from Feature Space

 For example, lets say we want to make a playlist of similar songs to the song "Ivy" by Frank Ocean.
 "Ivy" is a very slow and mellow song where Frank reflects on a past relationship and his conflicting feelings.